• Skip to primary navigation

 • It mixes the warmth you usually associate with Bailey’s, being for me a winter drink, with the coolness of ice cream, making it a treat any time of the year

 • The cookie crust.
-It’s chocolate, which complements the Bailey’s, plus the texture of the cookie mixes well with the smoothness of the cream.
+It’s chocolate, which complements the Baileys, and the cookie’s texture pairs well with the cream’s smoothness.
 Seriously, is there anything better than cookies and cream?
-It’s so good, they made an ice cream out of it!
+It’s so good that they made ice cream out of it!

 • It takes only 20 minutes to prepare and 10 minutes in the oven, which means you can be eating this yummy dessert in half an hour!